 What is Time-based Maintenance?

-Periodic maintenance is required to keep assets in proper operating condition.
-Time-based maintenance examples include:
+Periodic, time-based maintenance is required to keep assets in proper operating condition.
+Examples include:

 - Tuning up a furnace every year before winter